Reading-eScience-Centre/edal-java/docs/appendices/sld_spec/xml_usage/stippling.md

 The following example XML file shows the analysis error as stippling on top of a reanalysis of sea surface temperature.
 [include](stippling.xml)

-The resulting output image is shown below:
+The resulting output image and its legend are shown below:
 ![](../images/stippling.png)

-The legend for the map is below:
 ![](../images/stippling-legend.png)